bandwidth-intern/racktables-to-netbox/README.md

 Scripts to export Racktables data, accessible through a SQL connection, into a [Netbox](https://github.com/netbox-community/netbox/) instance, accessible at a URL.
 An easy way to test NB is with [netbox-docker](https://github.com/netbox-community/netbox-docker).
 Some benefits of Netbox are a strictly enforced naming and relationship hierarchy, custom scripts and reports, easy REST API with many wrappers [like this one](https://github.com/jagter/python-netbox).
 The `migrate.py` script will transfer:
 - Racks at sites
 - Device locations in racks and reservations
-- All unracked stuff, notably VMs and their clusters
+- All unracked stuff, notably VMs and clusters
 - Parent child relationships like servers in chassises, patch panels in patch panels
 - IPs, networks, VLANs
 - Interfaces and their associated IP.
 Note that if an "OS interface" in "IP addresses" is same as "local name" in "ports and links," the interface is not duplicated